 3. Set a baseline against to measure performance

-Once you begin to realise the benefits of visualising your data, the next step to unlocking the improvement potential that comes from measuring OEE is to set a baseline to measure performance improvement against.
+Once you begin to realize the benefits of visualizing your data, the next step to unlocking the improvement potential that comes from measuring OEE is to set a baseline to measure performance improvement against.

 Measuring against a world-class benchmark is also unwise and counterproductive.
 The idea to remember here is that the point of OEE is not the number that you score.
 Instead, OEE is a great way to understand the potential for improvement that exists.
 Thus, more important is the rate at which you improve the number, rather than what the numerical value is when you get started.
 It doesn’t matter if your first OEE numbers are 20% or 75%.
 What matters more is the creation of a baseline and for you to begin improving on it.